ChuckMW/OpenPLCLogic/README.md

 # 🚀 OpenPLCLogic 🛠️

 Welcome to **OpenPLCLogic**!
-This is a shared repository of PLC (Programmable Logic Controller) code for automation projects.
+This is a shared repository of Work-In-Progress PLC (Programmable Logic Controller) code for automation projects.
 Whether you're learning, building, or just tinkering, there's something here for you! 🤖✨

 ## 🌟 Features